sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 - https://blog.cloudflare.com/http-3-vs-http-2/ (2020)
 - https://dl.acm.org/doi/pdf/10.1145/3098822.3098842 (2017)

-There is a mixed bag, but it generally indicates that the receiver end needs more optimizations.
+The results are mixed, but it generally indicates that the receiver end needs more optimizations.
 Specifically, the proposed solutions involve a technique called UDP generic receive offload (UDP GRO).
 Some experiments with these kinds of optimizations have shown very promising results.
+And you do have to remember that the number of round trips to establish a connection being reduced is, at its conceptual level, a winning strategy.
+The only thing stopping world domination is the pesky details.

 {{< image src="the-quic-we-were-promised.png" width="500px" class="center" >}}

 &nbsp;

 ### However, there's reason for optimism
-The tooling is improving, making experimentation and early adoption easier.
+The tooling surrounding HTTP/3 *is* rapidly maturing, which is significantly lowering the barrier to entry for developers eager to experiment and adopt this technology early on.
+With libraries like `quic-go` now offering comprehensive support for essential features like HTTP Trailers and tools like `buf curl` providing seamless testing capabilities, the path to integrating HTTP/3 into your gRPC projects is smoother than ever.

 Additionally, performance optimizations are actively being researched and implemented.
+Beyond tooling, the performance landscape for HTTP/3 is far from stagnant.
+Active research and development are focused on optimizing QUIC implementations, particularly on the receiver side.
+Promising techniques like UDP Generic Receive Offload (GRO) show the potential to significantly enhance HTTP/3's efficiency and responsiveness.

-HTTP/3 and QUIC have their niches that are pretty compelling.
+Even today, HTTP/3 and QUIC have their niches that are pretty compelling.
 Specifically, HTTP/3 consistently does pretty well with reducing the number of pauses with video conferencing and video streaming while improving general web usage with slow/unstable networks, typically with mobile devices.

 ## Thanks all
 With quic-go's new support for HTTP trailers and `buf curl`'s new HTTP/3 flag, experimenting with gRPC over HTTP/3 is now easier than ever.
 I challenge you to try out gRPC over HTTP/3 in your own projects and share your experiences.
 I want to help build a community pushing gRPC and protobufs into more places, and this is a small part of that.